Lewis Brown (rugby league): Background

 Brown was born in Christchurch, New Zealand.

 Early years

-Brown who is of Maori Descent started his rugby league career playing for the Riccarton Knights in Christchurch and attending Papanui High School.
+Brown who is of Māori Descent started his rugby league career playing for the Riccarton Knights in Christchurch and attending Papanui High School.
 He played junior representative football for Canterbury and was a New Zealand under-16 representative.
 He debuted for the Canterbury Bulls in the 2005 Bartercard Cup.

 Brown is related to former New Zealand representative Brendon Tuuta.

 Playing career

 Brown moved to Sydney, playing for Cronulla's feeder side Griffith.
 There he was spotted by scouts from the Sydney Roosters and they signed him for their Jersey Flegg Cup side.

 He later moved to join Balmain-Ryde and the Wests Tigers, playing for their New South Wales Cup side.
 While he was a feature in the Premier League side, he could not break into the first grade side due to the presence of Robbie Farah and John Morris.

 In 2008, the Warriors announced that they had secured Brown for the 2009 season on a one-year deal, with an option for another year.
 He joined the Warriors in October 2008 but arrived with a major foot injury, which hampered his pre-season.
 He made his National Rugby League debut for the Warriors on 3 May 2009, playing against the St George Illawarra Dragons.
 In 2010, he signed an extended contract that kept him at the Warriors until 2012.

 In the 2011 NRL season, Brown played 22 games including the 2011 NRL Grand Final which the New Zealand Warriors lost 24–10 against Manly-Warringah at ANZ Stadium.
 On 28 March 2012, Brown signed a three-year contract with the Penrith Panthers, commencing in the 2013 NRL season.

 In the 2014 NRL season, Brown played 22 games including Penrith's preliminary final defeat by Canterbury-Bankstown at ANZ Stadium.

 On 20 June 2015, Brown signed a three-year contract with the Manly Warringah Sea Eagles starting in 2016.
 Brown was released by Manly-Warringah Sea Eagles at the end of the 2018 NRL season which saw the club finish second last after a horror year on and off the field.

 On 16 January 2019, Brown announced his retirement from rugby league.